MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/5-Paging/README.md

 ![QueryWithoutPaging](../../../images/trippin5People.png)

-If we look at the body of the response from fiddler, we see that it does in fact contain an `@odata.nextLink` field, indicating that there are more pages of data available.
+If you look at the body of the response from fiddler, you'll see that it does in fact contain an `@odata.nextLink` field, indicating that there are more pages of data available.

 ```json